ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/monkey.md

 ---
 name: Monkey
 category: Web Server
-description: Monkey is a fast, lightweight, and highly scalable Web Server for Linux that consumes low memory and CPU.
-This makes it a perfect solution for Embedded Linux and high-end production environments.
+description: Monkey is a fast, lightweight, and highly scalable web server for Linux that uses minimal memory and CPU resources.
+It is well-suited for embedded Linux systems and high-performance production environments.
 download_url: https://github.com/monkey/monkey/releases
 works_on_arm: true
 supported_minimum_version: